boomerang-io/boomerang.docs/README.md

 # ![logo](./assets/favicon.png) Boomerang

-Boomerang is a collection of open source projects focussed on cloud-native development and automation.
+Boomerang is a collection of open source projects focused on cloud-native development and automation.

 ## Projects